-One of our workers’ compensation lawyers in Edgewood, MD, may be able to help you get the money you need if you were hurt on the job.
+One of our personal injury lawyers in Edgewood, MD, may be able to help you get the money you need if you were hurt on the job.
 At the Law Offices of Adam M. Smallow, we know how difficult it can be to miss work due to an injury and not have income coming in.
 Sometimes, though, getting the workers’ compensation benefits you deserve is not as easy as it should be.

 We provide free consultations, so injured workers and their families can learn more about their legal options.
 We may be able to file your claim, appeal a denial, reach a settlement, or sue a liable third party.